Aschteroth/udacity_capstone_project/README.md

-# Udacity Capstone Project - AzureML
+# Udacity Capstone Project

-In this project I will set up a workspace and compute cluster in Microsoft AzureMl studio and train a ML-model on a free dataset from an external source, using an autMl and a hyperdrive-run with Python SDK to find the best ML-model for my task.
+In this project I will set up a workspace and compute cluster in Microsoft AzureMl studio and work with a free dataset from an external source, creating an  Automated Machine Learning (AutoMl) and a Hyperdrive experiment with the Python SDK.
+The best performing model will be deployed and can be consumed via web service.
-Then, I will deploy the highest scoring model and create an Endpoint which can be queried with sample data.
-Will it rain in Australia tomorrow?

-## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset